-In addition, Freddie Mac need not appear in any legal action that is not incidental to its responsibilities under the Pass-Through Trust Agreement and that we believe may result in any expense or liability.
+In addition, Freddie Mac need not appear in any legal action that is not incidental to its responsibilities under the Pass-Through Agreement and that we believe may result in any expense or liability.
 However, Freddie Mac may undertake any legal action that we believe is necessary or desirable in the interests of the Holders.
 Freddie Mac will bear the legal costs of any such action.

 Freddie Mac may acquire all or part of the Pass-Through Certificates of any class.
-Except as described under Rights Upon Event of Default and Voting Rights below, Pass-Through Certificates we hold will be treated the same as Pass-Through Certificates of the same class held by other Holders.
+Pass-Through Certificates we hold will be treated the same as Pass-Through Certificates of the same class held by other Holders.

-The Pass-Through Trust Agreement will be binding upon any successor to Freddie Mac.
+The Pass-Through Agreement will be binding upon any successor to Freddie Mac.